Modern pentathlon: Olympic Games

-The event was first held at the 1912 Olympic Games and has been on the Olympic program continuously since 1912.
-Modern pentathlon, despite its long Olympic history, has had to justify its inclusion in the modern Olympic Games several times.
-On February 11, 2013, in Lausanne, the IOC confirmed modern pentathlon once again as one of the 25 core sports of the Olympic program through to 2020.
+The event was first held at the 1912 Olympic Games and has been on the Olympic program continuously ever since.
+It was a male-only event until the 2000 Games, when an event for women was added.
+This enabled the sport to achieve gender parity 24 years before the Olympic Games managed this as a whole.

-A team event was added to the Olympic Games in 1952 and discontinued in 1992.
-An event for women was added to the Olympic Games in 2000.
+A men's team event was added to the Olympic Games in 1952, and was included in all Summer Olympics until its last appearance in 1992.

 Originally, the competition took place over four or five days.
-In 1996, a one-day format was adopted in an effort to be more audience-friendly.
-To enhance the experience for spectators, the UIPM proposed that all five events should be held in a single venue.
+In 1996, a one-day format was adopted in a major shift towards the sport's more audience-friendly future.
+The switch to a one-day format was criticised for changing the steady character of modern pentathlon to a more fast-paced competition.
+To further enhance the experience for spectators, the UIPM proposed that all five events should be held in a single venue.
 This was planned for the 2016 Summer Olympics but held for the first time at the 2020 Summer Olympics.
-For the 2024 Summer Olympics, a condensed format of 90 minutes with eliminations is planned.
+For the 2024 Summer Olympics, the format is further condensed into two hours.
+Further innovation and streamlining to maximise the sport's appeal, including changes to the fencing event, is planned for the 2028 Summer Olympics in Los Angeles.

 Modern pentathlon is also part of the Youth Olympic Games since 2010.

+Modern pentathlon, despite its long Olympic history, has had to justify its inclusion in the modern Olympic Games several times.
+On February 11, 2013, in Lausanne, the IOC confirmed modern pentathlon once again as one of the 25 core sports of the Olympic program through to 2020.
+Nine years later, the IOC confirmed its place on the program for the 2028 Summer Olympics in Los Angeles.

 Governance

-As long as there was no official international federation for Modern Pentathlon an IOC committee was set up for the sport making use of the expertise of IOC members.
-The governing body, Union Internationale de Pentathlon Moderne (UIPM) was founded in 1948.
+Until 1948 there was no official international federation for modern pentathlon, so an IOC committee was set up for the sport making use of the expertise of IOC members.
+The governing body, Union Internationale de Pentathlon Moderne (UIPM) was founded in 1948 in Sandhurst, England during the London 1948 Olympic Games.

 International competitions

 A world championship has been held every year since 1949.
-The competitions include men and women's individual and team events together with relay events for men and women and, since 2010, a mixed relay event.
+The competitions now include men and women's individual and team events together with relay events for men and women and, since 2010, a mixed relay event.
 After much lobby work of the president of the German Modern Pentathlon Federation, Wilhelm Henze, women were for the first time admitted at the world championships in 1977, and at the official world championships in 1981.

-The Modern Pentathlon World Cup is an annual series of modern pentathlon competitions.
-The first was held in 1999.
+The Modern Pentathlon World Cup is an annual series of modern pentathlon competitions, with four events taking place in the regular season and the top 36 female and top 36 male athletes qualifying to compete in the World Cup Final.
+It was first held in 1999.